WE'RE ON A MISSION TO PROTECT OUR COUNTRY

 Our goal is to mobilize necessary resources (money and materials) to get at least 1 million Nigerians vaccinated by 2022.

-We need YOUR support to achieve this – by donating towards the cause to purchase more vaccines, you help us get closer to achieving this goal.
+We need YOUR support to achieve this – by donating towards the cause to provide more vaccines, you help us get closer to achieving this goal.

 Yes, there are several vaccines that have been developed and are being administered globally.